Logon27/AeroNet/README.md

 ### Striding

 Striding only has two dimensions, that is striding in the "height" dimension and striding in the "width" dimension.
 Striding follows the syntax **(height_stride, width_stride)**.
-So a stride of (2,3) would move the kernel 2 positions to the right or 3 positions down.
+So a stride of (2, 3) would move the kernel 2 positions down and 3 positions to the right.
 Syntax example listed below.

 ```
 stride = (3, 3)